oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-setup-apex-application/04-setup-apex-application.md

 ## Task 5 : Grant connect for ACL

-Login to the Database as **sys** or user with **sysdba** privileges and perform the below steps
+Login to the Database as **sys** or user with **sysdba** privileges and perform the below steps:
+      - Use the steps mentioned under **Appendix 1: Connect to DB System via SSH and login to database as sys** to connect to DB

 1. Find the latest version schema name
             ```
             SQL> SELECT  schema  FROM dba_registry WHERE comp_id = 'APEX' ORDER BY schema DESC FETCH FIRST 1 ROW ONLY;
             ```

-2. Update the password and unlock the ADMIN User
+2. Add the ACL entry for granting connect & resolve privilege for the required WCC CS urls

             ```
             <copy>